by Dr Samantha Ross, General Practitioner and GPwSI in Preschool Growth and Nutrition

 All those under the 0.4th centile should be assessed by an appropriate person (usually a paediatrician).

 Weight faltering due to undernutrition and feeding issues responds well to timely management.
 In many cases, this can be managed in the community rather than in secondary care.
 It is important for GPs (in conjunction with colleagues) to be able to establish and distinguish normal feeding behaviour and differentiate cases needing further review early.
 In a small number of cases long term growth and cognition can be affected.
-NICE are producing a Growth Faltering Guideline which should be available soon.
+For further information, please refer to NICE Guideline NG75:

 For breastfed infants with weight faltering, referral for a breastfeeding assessment to a speciality service to assist with techniques to optimise feeding is vital.
 Supplementary feeds may be necessary alongside techniques to improve feeding and milk supply (see our pages on ‘Expressed Breastmilk Feeding‘ and ‘Infant Milks and Bottle Feeding‘ for more information on supplementation).